cseanburns/sysadmin/omeka_admin/README.md

 Date: Wed Oct  6 10:14:02 AM EDT 2021
 Author: sean

+## Problem

-Problem: The SISED server doesn't have an email setup, but the Omeka installation requires an email set up for creating new accounts.
-In order to create accounts, my solution was to modify the Omeka MySQL database directly:
+The SISED server doesn't have an email setup, but the Omeka installation requires an email set up for creating new accounts.
+So in order to create accounts, my solution was to modify the Omeka MySQL database directly:

-1. Remove content from the prior semester, including contributor role accounts.
-    * Use: ``clean_omeka.sql`` on the remote server
+## Procedure

+1. Run the ``roster2sql.sh`` Bash script to generate the following three scripts but doesn't run them:
-2. Generate the ``roster.sql`` script that creates, defines, and activates the user accounts.
+    * The ``roster.sql`` script will create, define, and activate the Omeka user accounts.
-3. Generate the ``omeka_passes.sql`` script that updates the MySQL table user passwords.
+    * The ``omeka_passes.sql`` script will update the MySQL Omeka table user passwords.
-4. Generate the ``salts.sql`` script that updates the table with the salts for the user passwords.
+    * The ``salts.sql`` script will update the Omeka table with the salts for the user passwords.
-    * Use: ``roster2sql.sh`` and send SQL scripts to remote server
+1. Then login to the MySQL prompt, select the Omeka database, and clear out the database of past users and content with this script:
+    * ``clean_omeka.sql``
 5. If requested by the instructor of the course, batch email the temporary passwords to users.
     * Use: ``email_passes.sh``

-## Import into MySQL

-Example usage:
+## Procedure Commands

+Usage: Presume below that the MySQL Omeka database name is *lis602_omeka* and the MysQL Omeka username is *lis602_omeka*

 ```
+$ ./roster2sql.sh
-$ mysql -u database_name -p
+$ mysql -u lis602_omeka -p
 mysql> use lis602_omeka;
+mysql> source clean_omeka.sql
 mysql> source roster.sql
+mysql> source omeka_passes.sql
+mysql> source salts.sql
 ```

 ## Bugs / TODO